 as you are fully awake and can swallow without choking.
 If a spinal anesthetic

-your chest returns (usually about an hour).
+your chest returns.
+(This usually takes about an hour.)

-If a general
+If you are put to sleep with a general

 If a local